AI Chat labeling

 Required |

-This is the prompt sent to the AI.
-Clearly explain what is expected, any special rules, contextual information, and the required output format. |
+This is a description of the metric’s value, which is used as a part of the prompt sent to the AI.
+Clearly explain what is the expected value in each situation.
+You can also explain any special rules, contextual information, and the required output format. |

-3. Type-Specific Configuration
+3. Metric-Specific Configuration

 Depending on your selected Metric Type, additional fields will be required to constrain the AI's output: